In my efforts to eat a less processed diet, I’ve eliminated cake mixes from the lineup. It’s been painful, I can’t lie.

 - 1 tablespoon vanilla extract

 - Process sugar, flours (or flour and cornstarch if making the substitution for the cake flour), milk powder, baking powder, and salt in a food processor for 15 seconds to combine.
 Add butter and vanilla and pulse until the mixture resembles coarse meal (you want this much finer than, say, a pie crust).
 Freeze the dry mixture in a zipper-lock bag for up to 2 months or use immediately.

 - To make the cake, adjust an oven rack to the middle position and preheat the oven to 350 degrees.
-Grease and flour your pan of choice (see the note above the recipe).
+Grease and flour your pan of choice (see the note below the recipe).

 - With an electric mixer, beat the prepared cake mix, 1 1/4 cups warm water and 2 large room-temperature eggs until the mixture is smooth, about 2 minutes.
 Scrape the batter into the prepared cake pan(s) and bake until a toothpick inserted in the center comes out clean, about 25-27 minutes for two 9-inch layer cakes.
 See the note above the recipe for alternate cooking times with other baking pans.
 Cool the cake(s) in pan(s) for 10 minutes, then turn out onto a wire rack.
 Cool completely.